suzcubed/balzacnetwork/README.md

 ### Filters
 - Select **Filters** to narrow the graph: choosing a character or novel highlights all its connections.
 - Select a novel in the top menu to highlight the characters who appear in it.
+Characters may then be filtered by social class or gender.

 ### Filter by Node Type
 - **Character:** shows all characters. *UPDATE 02-09-26* - Added gender and social class character filters.
 - **Novel:** shows all novels.
 Select a character in the top menu to highlight their novels.
 Select **Novels by Scene from *La Comedie Humaine*** to see which novels belong to each scene in *La Comédie Humaine.*

 ### Filter by Novel/Character Connections